kisstkondoros/gutter-preview/README.md

 [Direct link to Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=kisstkondoros.vscode-gutter-preview)

 ### Change Log
+ - 0.9.1
+   - Ignore workspace relative url mapper when there is no workspace at all
+ - 0.9.0
+   - Support images in markdown files
  - 0.8.0
    - Change Extension name to Image Preview
    - Add option ("showimagepreviewongutter") to disable image preview on the gutter
  - 0.7.2
    - Set image height on supported vscode versions
  - 0.7.1